 But staying efficient during peak season is entirely possible.
 We’ve outlined a few supply chain best practices to keep in mind so you experience an optimal shipping season, busy or not.

-These tips are part of our Peak Season Toolkit.
+These tips are part of our Peak Season Best Practices Guide.
 Download it here for additional resources on:

 - Shipping container dimensions